XieChen00/xiechen00.github.io/_pages/about.md

   - /about.html
 ---

-I'm a postgraduate student at Shenzhen University, specializing in next-generation electronic information technology.My research focuses on advancing the field of digital human modeling.
+I'm a postgraduate student at Shenzhen University, specializing in next-generation electronic information technology.
+My research focuses on advancing the field of digital human modeling.